These settings define the generic settings for the myDBR installation. The installation defines an instance of myDBR

 An AD username with access rights to read the AD structure.

-Password reset allows users to reset their own password via email request when using myDBR authentication.
-User request a password reset request and receives via email a password reset link.
-The link is valid for the defined period.
-In order to use this functionality, the mail settings need to be set and the user's myDBR account needs to have a valid email address.
-New reset link request reset the old ones.
-The link can be used only once.
+Password reset allows users to reset their own password via an email request when using myDBR authentication.
+Users request a password reset and receive a password reset link via email.
+The link is valid for a defined period.
+To use this functionality, the mail settings need to be configured, and the user's myDBR account must have a valid email address.
+A new reset link request invalidates the old ones, and each link can be used only once.

 Defines if the feature is enabled

-Defines which information is asked from the user when (s)he requests a password reset link
+Defines which information is requested from the user when they request a password reset link.

 The user can use the link sent only for XX minutes.
 After that, the link expires and cannot be used.